Notice of Pre-AIA or AIA Status

 calculating a distance to an object in the environment based on detecting the light from the laser (Pei1, Para [0052], Fig 12, where step 1208 consists of using a processor to determine distance using time of flight).

-Regarding claim 18, Pei1 teaches the method of claim 17, comprising translating the laser is a focal plane of the lens, wherein the lens is rigidly coupled with the base (Pei1, Para [0045], Fig 6, where laser sources 640 substantially lie in the focal plane of emission lens 612 which is rigidly coupled with frame 610.
+Regarding claim 18, Pei1 teaches the method of claim 17, comprising translating the laser in a focal plane of the lens, wherein the lens is rigidly coupled with the base (Pei1, Para [0045], Fig 6, where laser sources 640 substantially lie in the focal plane of emission lens 612 which is rigidly coupled with frame 610.
 Photodetector surfaces substantially lie in the focal plane of the receiving lens 614 which is rigidly coupled with frame 610.
 The laser can scan vertically and horizontally at different resonant frequencies as per Para [0039]).

 Regarding claim 19, Pei1 teaches the method of claim 17, wherein the first flexure and the second flexure suspend the platform over the base, so that the base is below the platform (Pei1, Para [0045], Fig 6, where flexures 670a and 670b suspend platform 620 over the bottom of the base 610).

-Regarding claim 20, Pei1 teaches the method of claim 17, comprising: translating the laser in a first direction at a first resonant frequency (Pei1, Para [0039], Fig. 4A and 4B, where each flexure has multiple arms extending from mounting points 430a-430d, allowing the flexures to vibrate and therefore move horizontally at a resonant frequency); and
+translating the laser in a first direction at a first resonant frequency (Pei1, Para [0039], Fig. 4A and 4B, where each flexure has multiple arms extending from mounting points 430a-430d, allowing the flexures to vibrate and therefore move horizontally at a resonant frequency); and

 translating the laser in a second direction at a second resonant frequency, wherein the second direction is orthogonal to the first direction (Pei1, Para [0039], Fig. 4A and 4B, where each flexure has multiple arms extending from mounting points 430a-430d, allowing the flexures to vibrate and therefore move vertically at a resonant frequency).

 Claims 2 and 16 are rejected under 35 U.S.C.
-103 as being unpatentable over Pei1 in view of Goldman et al. (WO 2022046401 A1, "Goldman”).
+103 as being unpatentable over Pei1 in view of Yautz and Goldman et al. (WO 2022046401 A1, "Goldman”).

 On the other hand, Goldman teaches a narrowing arm for increased flexibility when mapping at different resonant frequencies.
-(Goldman, pp.7 Para (4), Fig. 5A, where the flexure tapers from both directions 507c and 507d to allow for more intense frequencies)
+(Goldman, pp.7 Para (4), Fig. 5A, where the flexure tapers from both directions 507c and 507d to allow for more intense frequencies).

-Accordingly, it would have been obvious of one of ordinary skill in the art, before the effective filing date of the invention to have modified the Lidar system of Pei1 in view of Goldman, by applying the technique of tapering flexure arms to increase the range of motion in a wide-angle scan .
+Accordingly, it would have been obvious of one of ordinary skill in the art, before the effective filing date of the invention to have modified the Lidar system of Pei1 in view of Yautz and Goldman, by applying the technique of tapering flexure arms to increase the range of motion in a wide-angle scan .
 See MPEP 2141.III KSR Rationale D.

-Regarding claim 16 Pei1, teaches the system of claim 4, wherein:
+Regarding claim 16 Pei1 in view of Yautz teaches the system of claim 4, wherein:

 the first flexure and the second flexure are coupled with the spar (Pei1, Para [0045], Fig 6, where platform 620 with lasers 640 can be attached to the Goldman, Fig. 5A, where hinge 502 (spar) disclosed in Goldman, taking the place of the mirror, therefore coupling the flexures and the spar).